skeept/dotvim/pack/bundle/opt/ale/README.md

 The behaviour of linting can be configured with a variety of options, documented in [the Vim help file](doc/ale.txt).
-For more information on the options ALE offers, consult `:help ale-options` for global options and `:help ale-linter-options` for options specified to particular linters.
+For more information on the options ALE offers, consult `:help ale-options` for global options and `:help ale-integration-options` for options specified to particular linters.

 <a name="usage-fixing"></a>